 The official currency in Hungary is the Forint (shortly, Ft or HUF), and not the Euro.
 Of course, there are many places where they accept Euros as well, but you should not depend on it, and exchange rates are typically biased against the customer.
 You can exchange currency in banks and at dedicated exchange offices, or withdraw HUF from ATMs.
-The exchange mid rate today (2013-06-21) is 299 HUF for 1 EUR.
-Please note that 1 Ft and 2 Ft coins are withdrawn, and prices are rounded up (or down) to the next number divisible by 5.
-Ft.
+The exchange mid rate today (2016-11-15) is 310 HUF for 1 EUR.
+Prices are rounded up (or down) to the next number divisible by 5 Ft.
 So, shopkeepers are not cheating if they do not give you back a change of 1Ft or 2 Fts.

 Cellular network providers

 - Telenor - a member of the Telenor group, formerly Pannon, Pannon GSM